HariSekhon/Knowledge-Base/git.md

 https://git-lfs.com/

-Store big files in GitHub repos for free.
+Store big files in GitHub repos (1GB limit for free accounts).

-I use this to store old training materials like videos, PDFs, zip files etc so they are safe and I can then save space locally.
+I used this to store old training materials like videos, PDFs, zip files etc so they are safe and I can then save space locally.

 GitHub will block files over 100MB from being `git push` otherwise.